Jasmine houseplant infected with scale treated with Neem oil and compost tea

-I story I was told, is that they were in a greenhouse that was infested with white fly.
+These plants were in a greenhouse, infested by white fly.
 The gardener at the time “pruned” the living daylights out of these plants.
-They were then taken to the grounds staff office, to basically be forgotten about until they wanted the pots.
+Then they were taken to the staff office, to be forgotten.
+Until they needed the pots of course.

 To get these things out of those fancy pots took three of us.
 I had both hands on the trunk and my feet on the pot.
 The other two pulled the pot off.
 You can see there is life to them in the picture.
 I put them in new pots and then gave the left one in the picture above to a friend and kept the other.
-Luckily my wife is used to me trying to save discarded plants so, when it slipped nicely into a corner in the kitchen, it was allowed to stay.
+My wife is used to me trying to save plants.
+When it slipped nicely into a corner of the kitchen, it was allowed to stay.
 I took the tree pots back the next day, so they literally sat bare root ball for a few days on a towel, until I could find pots big enough in December to fit them.

 By January we had Flowers!